 The covid 19 pandemic has exposed and amplified ethnic health inequalities.
 It is important that these are not replicated during the recovery phase.

 The analysis will use Hospital Episode Statistics data on elective inpatient activity associated with a procedure.
 We will identify high volume procedures or groups of procedures which cover a range of types of activity, for example, inpatient and day case, diagnostic and treatment, specialty, and age groups.

-We will develop three measures to examine ethnic differences:
+We will explore measures to examine ethnic differences:

 - elective activity “lost” during the pandemic, which we will identify by comparison with activity in the year prior to the pandemic